shinji257/lolisafe/src/README.md

 ## Cache-Control

-Version strings will NOT be used when `cacheControl` in `config.js` is not enabled.

-To begin with, version strings are only necessary when the assets are being cached indefinitely in browsers.
+Version strings will NOT be used when `cacheControl` in `config.js` is not enabled, since they are only necessary when the assets are being cached indefinitely in browsers.

 However, type 5 will still be appended to the built `fontello.css` if it exists in `versions.json` file.